-- A senior submitting a TANF application must be a legal resident of the state he or she is applying in.
+- Be a legal resident of the state he or she is applying in.

-- Seniors must be a legal U.S. citizen or a legal immigrant.
+- Be a legal U.S. citizen or a legal immigrant.

-- Seniors signing up for TANF program benefits must be the guardian of a child under 19 years of age.
+- Be the guardian to a child under 19 years of age.

-When signing up for the TANF program, eligibility requirements and benefits vary somewhat in every state.
-In Georgia for instance, adults who receive a TANF application approval must participate in required work or training activities for 30 hours a week while receiving benefits.
-On the TANF application, the maximum earnings that a family with one working adult and two children in Georgia can earn are quite low.
-In Washington, however, not all applicants who submit a seniors TANF application have to participate in a work program unless mandated by the state’s social service office.
+Eligibility requirements and benefits vary from state to state.
+In Georgia for example, adults who get approval from TANF officials need to take part in required work or training activities for 30 hours a week while getting benefits.
+The maximum earnings that a family with one working adult and two children in Georgia can earn are quite low.
+In Washington, however, not all applicants who submit a seniors TANF application have to take part in a work program unless they are mandated by the state’s social service office.

-Information Needed to Submit a TANF Application Form
+Discover What Information You Need to Submit a TANF Application Form

-Despite state variations in TANF application requirements, there is some general information and evidence required during the application process for all petitioners.
-On every TANF application form, basic demographic information such as your name, address, phone number, and email address will be necessary.
-Most importantly, you will be required to show proof of residency in the state in which you are submitting the TANF application form.
+Although TANF application requirements can change from state to state, there is some general information and evidence required during the application process for every state.
+You will need to share basic demographic information like your name, address, phone number, and email address in your application.
+You will also be required to show proof of residency in the state you are submitting the TANF application form in.
 Your recent work history, including tax information on earnings and withholdings, is necessary to make sure you meet the state eligibility requirements.
-On your TANF application form, you may need to detail your additional living costs, like medical or transportation expenses, depending on the rules of the state agency.
-When you submit a TANF application, you should also be prepared to share information about any forms or income or other resources.
-Your TANF application will ask that you provide demographic and work related information for everyone in your legal household or under your care.
+You may also need to detail your additional living costs, like medical or transportation expenses, depending on the rules of the state agency.
+When you turn in your TANF application, be prepared to share information about any forms or income or other resources.
+Also, Your TANF application will ask that you provide demographic and work-related information for everyone in your legal household or under your care.

 When can you apply for TANF?

 There is no limit on when you can apply for TANF.
-The national government created the TANF program to help seniors, children and needy families in times of need.
-Many states guarantee a short response time for submission of a seniors TANF application, usually between 15 and 45 days depending on your needs and the benefits you are requesting.
-If you are already in a difficult situation or you foresee yourself facing difficulty in the near future, you should submit your TANF application form as soon as possible to start processing.
-It can take weeks before you have access to all of the TANF benefits for which you qualify.
-If your TANF application is denied, you can learn more about the TANF appeal process if you disagree with the decision made by your state agency.
+The national government created the TANF program to help seniors, children and families in times of need.
+Many states guarantee a short response time between 15 and 45 days depending on the needs and benefits requested, for seniors who turn in their TANF application.
+If you are in a difficult situation or will be in trouble in the near future, you should turn in your TANF application form as soon as possible to start the process.
+It can take weeks before you have access to all of the TANF benefits you qualify for.
+If your TANF application is denied and you disagree with the decision, learn more about the TANF appeal process.

-You should also note that you cannot receive assistance from TANF indefinitely.
-As such, every state has different limits for how long your TANF application is active.
-Sometimes, you can renew your benefits by completing certain steps as stipulated by the state government.
-When this is the case, most state will only allow you to renew your TANF application for a certain numbers of times within a specific period of time (such as five years) or sometimes within a lifetime.
-To get more details on TANF enrollment procedures, click here to download our comprehensive guide.
+Keep in mind that you cannot receive assistance from TANF indefinitely.
+Every state has different limits for how long your TANF application is active.
+Sometimes, you can renew your benefits by following specific steps set by the state government.
+If this is the case, you will probably get to renew your TANF application for a certain numbers of times within a specific period of time (such as five years) or sometimes within a lifetime.
+To get more details on TANF enrollment procedures, download our free guide.